vespCV/gv2-esp32/README.md

 # Vespa velutina detection with Grove Vision AI V2 and esp32-S3

+> **Automated detection system for Vespa velutina (Asian hornet) using computer vision.
+Combines Grove Vision AI V2 for real-time object detection with ESP32-S3 for processing and visual feedback via LEDs.**

 ## Goal

 This project implements an automated detection system for **Vespa velutina** (Asian hornet) using computer vision.
 The system uses a **Grove Vision AI V2** module for real-time object detection and an **ESP32-S3** microcontroller to process detection results and control indicator LEDs.